 Sometimes a potential student comes along and you already feel while exchanging written messages that it won’t be a good match.
-Students who can clearly express what they’re looking for, are normally great students but once in a while a very demanding and unpleasant person comes along.
+Students who can clearly express what they’re looking for, are normally great students but once in a while, a very demanding and unpleasant person comes along.
 So if you think that a potential student asks for much more than the price of your lesson normally includes, you have two options.
 Firstly, you can simply reject the student by telling him that you currently cannot accept new students.
-Secondly, you can offer “Special Request” lessons at higher rates – explaining the reason, of course.
+Secondly, you can offer the student “Special Request” lessons at higher rates – explaining the reason, of course.
 Most students will then prefer not to study with you but if they do, you’re a compensated for the extra work and everything is fine.

 However, if you exchange messages with a potential student or perhaps had a trial session with someone and feel that it’s an unpleasant person, then just trust your gut and don’t start or continue with that person.
 It has happened to me just once.
 I had already accepted a session request which the student then re-scheduled twice without further explanation plus we exchanged some messages which left me with a very uncomfortable feeling.
 So I cancelled the lesson and explained very politely that I felt we weren’t a good match.
 As a consequence, that person started to insult me in such a horrible way that I knew that my decision had been right.
 Not a nice experience but such things happen.